SAP/jenkins-library/documentation/docs/index.md

 ### The Do-It-Yourself Way: Customized Pipelines

 The shared library contains building blocks for your own pipelines using Jenkins pipelines to implement best practice processes.
-For more information, see the Scenarios section from the navigation pane.
+For more information, see the **Scenarios** section from the navigation pane.

 The best practice pipelines are based on the general concepts of [Pipelines as Code, as introduced in Jenkins 2][jenkins-doc-pipelines].
 This way, you can optimize your pipelines with the help of the Jenkins community.

-You can run the best practice Jenkins pipelines out-of-the-box, use them for project-specific adaptations or create your own pipelines from scratch using the shared library.
+You can run the best practice Jenkins pipelines out-of-the-box, use them for project-specific adaptations, or create your own pipelines from scratch using the shared library.

 For an example, see the [Build and Deploy SAPUI5 or SAP Fiori Applications on SAP Business Technology Platform (SAP BTP) with Jenkins][piper-library-scenario] scenario.